LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 It is also possible to add API documentation and diagrams for all the installed packs to the Logtalk distribution API documentation and diagrams by calling the `update_html_docs` and `update_svg_diagrams` scripts with the `-i` option.
-See the scripts documentation for details.
+See the scripts documentation for more details.

 Pinning registries and packs
 ----------------------------